 The Trust puts proportionate controls in place to mitigate the risks of fraud, theft, irregularity.
 Incidents of fraud are increasing significantly across the education sector, especially in relation to suspicious emails and correspondence.
 Where instances of fraud, theft or irregularity are suspected the Board of Trustees will investigate it promptly and should any evidence be found, will take appropriate action.
-Where instances of fraud, theft or irregularity come to a total exceeding £5,000 in a financial year, the Board will report it to the EFSA as soon as they become aware of it.
+Where instances of fraud, theft or irregularity £5,000 in a financial year, the Board will report it to the EFSA as soon as they become aware of it.